 Some might ask, “What about countries like China and Russia whose governments seem largely independent of public opinion?”.

-Definitely a problem, particularly since China is one of the worst carbon polluters in the world, but countries like these still rely heavily on the west for their commerce and this gives our politicians considerable power to influence them!
+Definitely a problem, particularly since China is the worst carbon polluter in the world, but countries like these still rely heavily on the west for their commerce and this gives our politicians considerable power to influence them!
 Banning or putting heavy tariffs on ecologically immoral products might well have a considerable effect and don’t forget that even if you’re a dictator you still need to worry about your popularity.

-It might be suggested that I am just asking everyone to vote for the Green party or the equivalent, but I think that to work, this site would have to be completely apolitical and focus only on what the people in power are actually doing and those likely to obtain power are promising to do.
+Some might suggest that I am just asking everyone to vote for the Green party or the equivalent, but I think that to work, this site would have to be completely apolitical and focus only on what the people in power are actually doing and those likely to obtain power are promising to do.
 Given the obvious urgency of the situation (at least obvious to me that is!)
 I do not believe we have the time to waste on protest votes etc. It seems that the best way forward would be to focus on getting appropriate action as soon as possible.

 So I believe this site could perform three vitally important functions.
 It could: